-Facial injuries include fractures of the bones of the face and jaw and are usually caused by direct impact or trauma.
-Similarly, many eye injuries are caused by foreign body or infection in the eye.
-As with any head injury, it is advisable to seek medical advice with any injury to the face, eyes or teeth.
+Eye injuries in sports are caused either by trauma or a foreign body in the eye, or infection.
+As with any head injury, it is advisable to seek medical advice with any injury to the eyes, especially if vision is impaired.

 A detached retina occurs when the lining at the back of the eye starts to pull away from the blood vessels at the back of the eye.
 This can lead to blindness so should be treated quickly.

 - The appearance of floaters within the vision

 - These are dark spots which appear to drift or float in front of the eye

 - A patient may see flashes of light in the eye or a shadow across their field of vision

 A cornea abrasion is an eye injury involving scratches on the cornea of the eye.
 This might be from a finger, a twig or small pieces of paper or gravel blown up in the wind.

 - Pain in the eye with a gritty feeling when blinking